 Maintaining a youthful, vibrant look after a facelift may become more difficult as time goes on, depending on your genetics, exposure to sun damage, and a host of other factors.
-In this blog post, Dr. Kenkel discusses why some people may want a second surgery.
-He also explains the factors that affect the surgical plan for some of his facelift patients in Dallas and Frisco, TX.
+In this blog post, I’ll discuss why some people may want a second surgery and explain the factors that affect secondary and revision facelift surgical plans.

 Dr. Kenkel: Depending on the patient type and their presentation, a high SMAS facelift should last a patient a good 8 to 10 years or more, but it won’t last forever.
 We routinely see patients who have a history of a prior facelift.
 It could have been 20, 10, or even 1 year ago.

 There are many reasons why a person may require “another” facelift or a revision to their first one:

 - Time: Gravity is strong!
 Over the years gravity will continue to play a role.
 It not only keeps us on earth but affects our bodies.

 - Exposure to the elements: Sun, wind, cold, and humidity affect skin tone.